-1251 TBA TBA W-859 E.Spears NOTE: Attendance at an orientation is required.
-See page 39 for dates/times of orientations.
+4440 TBA TBA E.Spears W-859 NOTE: Attendance at an orientation is required.
+See above or page 39 for more information.

 CWEE-44B 2nd Sem.
 General Work Exp. v1.0-6.0 units

 Coordination of intermediate level on-the-job learning with college experience to develop desirable work habits, attitudes and career awareness through supervised "PAID" or "VOLUNTEER" employment.
 A maximum of sixteen (16) semester units can be earned in General Work Experience during a student's enrollment within Yuba Community College District, with a six (6) unit maximum in any one semester.
 Students enrolled in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
 Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
 Co-requisite: Must have a PAID or VOLUNTEER position.
 Grades are P/NP.
 (L)